TolikPylypchuk/SharpHook/README.md

 hook.MouseWheel += OnMouseWheel;

+hook.Run();
+// or
-await hook.Start();
+await hook.RunAsync();
 ```

-First, you create the hook, then subscribe to its events, and then start it.
-The `Start()` method returns a `Task`
+First, you create the hook, then subscribe to its events, and then run it.
+The `Run` method runs the hook on the current
-which is finished when the hook is destroyed, so if you `await` it, you block the current async context until it stops.
+thread, blocking it.
+The `RunAsync()` method runs the hook on a separate thread and returns a `Task` which is finished
+when the hook is destroyed.
 You can subscribe to events after the hook is started.

 `IGlobalHook` extends `IDisposable`.
 When you call the `Dispose` method on a hook, it's destroyed.
 The contract of
 the interface is that once a hook has been destroyed, it cannot be started again - you'll have to create a new instance.